-(28) $$s_t = \gamma_0 + \gamma_1 s{t-1} + \gamma_2 g_t + \gamma_3 d{t-1}.$$
+(28) $$s{t} = \gamma{0} + \gamma{1}s{t-1} + \gamma{2}g{t} + \gamma{3}d{t-1}.$$

-We use the same parameters for $\gamma_1 (= 0.658)$ and $\gamma_2 (= 0.577)$ as in the baseline case, and set γ_3 arbitrarily.15 To compare with the benchmark case, we adjust γ_0 so that the average primary surplus is -4.5 percent of GDP as in the baseline case if d{t-1} is at its value as of 2010.
+We use the same parameters for $\gamma_1 (= 0.658)$ and $\gamma_2 (= 0.577)$ as in the baseline case, and set γ_3 arbitrarily.16 To compare with the benchmark case, we adjust γ_0 so that the average primary surplus is -4.5 percent of GDP as in the baseline case if d{r-1} is at its value as of 2010.

-The second to fifth rows of Tables 4A report the expected debt-to-GDP ratios and Table 4B report the associated expected primary surplus-to-GDP ratios for some values of γ_3 .
-We find that a sufficiently large positive response to the debt-to-GDP ratio
+The second to fifth rows of Tables 4A report the expected debt-to-GDP ratios and Table 4B report the associated expected primary surplus-to-GDP ratios for several values of γ_3 .
+We find that a sufficiently large positive response to the debt-to-GDP

-14 In Discussion, we conduct the simple calculation concerning how much consumption tax rate will be necessary if the primary surplus of 2 percent of GDP is to be achieved only by the increase by the consumption tax rate.
+15 In Discussion, we conduct the simple calculation concerning how much consumption tax rate will be necessary if the primary surplus of 2 percent of GDP is to be achieved only by the increase by the consumption tax rate.

-15 To avoid possible endogeneity, we estimated (28) using d{t-2} as an instrument and found that the coefficients on d{t-1} was positive but not significant.
+16 To avoid possible endogeneity, we estimated (28) using d{t-2} as an instrument and found that the coefficients on d{t-1} was positive but not significant.
 Figure 5 illustrates no significant positive relationship between s_t and d{t-1} , though it does not control for the GDP growth rate.
 Bohn (1995) estimates the determinants of the US primary surplus, finding that the coefficient of the lagged debt-to-GDP ratio is around 0.03 to 0.05, depending on the sample period (Table 1).

-stabilizes the debt-to-GDP ratio and thus makes government debt sustainable.

-Specifically, if γ_3 =0.001, the debt-to-GDP ratio increases unboundedly.
-On the other hand, if γ_3 =0.01, it eventually stabilizes, though at a high level of 4.9.
-If γ_3 =0.03 and 0.05, the debt-to-GDP ratios stabilize at about 2.7 and 2.3, respectively.
-As γ_3 increases, the required primary surplus becomes initially higher but eventually lower.
-A higher γ_3 results in a lower long-run debt-to-GDP ratio, which requires less interest payment and hence less primary surplus.
-As γ_3 increases from 0.01 to 0.03 and 0.05, the long-run expected primary surplus decreases from 4.5 percent to 2.5 percent and 2.2 percent of GDP, respectively.
-Figure 6 depicts the expected primary surplus-to-GDP ratio in the case of γ_3 =0.05.
+ratio stabilizes the debt-to-GDP ratio and thus makes government debt sustainable.
+If $\gamma_3 = 0.001$, the debt-to-GDP ratio increases unboundedly.
+On the other hand, if $\gamma_3 = 0.01$, it eventually stabilizes, though at a high level of 4.9.
+If $\gamma_3 = 0.03$ and 0.05, the debt-to-GDP ratios stabilize at about 2.7 and 2.3, respectively.
+As γ_3 goes up, the required primary surplus becomes initially higher but eventually lower.
+Raising γ_3 results in a reduction in the long-run debt-to-GDP ratio, which requires less interest payment and hence less primary surplus.
+As γ_3 goes up, from 0.01 to 0.03 and 0.05, the long-run expected primary surplus decreases from 4.5 percent to 2.5 percent and 2.2 percent in terms of GDP, respectively.
+Figure 6 depicts the expected primary surplus-to-GDP ratio in the case of $\gamma_3=0.05$.
 It shows that if the debt-to-GDP ratio is to stabilize at 2.3 in the long run, the current primary deficit should turn to a surplus in 10 years, increase up to 2.2 percent surplus of GDP in 20 years, and keep that level afterwards.
+Comparing to the case under the past rule (in the baseline simulation), the primary surplus-to-GDP ratios under Bohn's rule with $\gamma_3 = 0.05$ is higher by 4.8 percentage points in 10 years and by 6.6 percentage points in 20 years and later.
+To follow this Bohn's rule, the government must decrease expenditure and/or increase taxes gradually for the coming 20 years.
+Step-by-step increases in consumption tax rates may help (at least partly) achieve this goal (see Discussion below).
 If the debt-to-GDP ratio is to stabilize at a level lower than 2.3, the primary surplus must increase more rapidly.
 A delayed fiscal consolidation will result in a higher debt-to-GDP ratio and make sustainability more difficult to be restored.